josegzzv/BusTracker/README.md

  - [ ] Show if the bus has a bycicle rack.
  - [ ] Implement notifications for bus delays and updates.

-If you'd like to contribute to any of these tasks or have other ideas, please let us know!
+If you'd like to contribute to any of these tasks or have other ideas, please let me know!

 <a href="https://josegzzv.github.io/BusTracker">Go to Repository</a>